BSO

 Locally harvested maple syrup at the Northampton Farmer's Market.
 Only 52 bucks a gallon!

-The first rays of the rising sun strike my neighbor's flag.
+The first rays of the rising sun strike these flags.

 Grateful Dead bear shirt for sale in Hamp.

-I like these little Smart cars, or "Smarties" as they're affectionately called.
+I like these little Smart cars, or "Smarties" as they're affectionately called, but I wonder how safe they are.

 Interesting paint job.